dahamv/dahamv.github.io/technologies/javascript/rxjs.md

 // using map and switchAll
 numbersObsrv.pipe(
   map(number => getDataObsrv(number)),
-  //after the delay all subscriptions except the last second subscription are flattened
   //only the most recent inner observable may be subscribed to at any point in time. switchAll()
 ).subscribe(val => console.log(val),alert, ()=> console.log('completed'));